subtleGradient/slick/README.md

 	Slick.match(<div class=lame>, <div class=rocks>) → false

-### context `includes` node?
+### context `contains` node?
-Does this context include this node?
+Does this context contain this node?
 Is the context a parent of this node?

 Expects:
 * context: document or node